 Receiving the Carl A. S. Coan, Sr. Award for Public Service

 Jane Graf has spent over 30 years at Mercy Housing, one of the largest affordable housing nonprofits in America.
 In 2014, she took on the role of president and CEO and under her leadership, Mercy Housing has spanned to 41 states, grown revenues and profitability.

 Based in Denver, Mercy Housing is one of the nation's top developers and owners of affordable housing.
 It owns and operates more than 23,000 units of affordable housing and serves tens of thousands of people with low incomes, including families, seniors, veterans, people who have experienced homelessness, and people with disabilities.

 Graf began her career in nonprofit development in Oregon in 1978 through her involvement in housing issues affecting persons with disabilities.

-She plans to retire this year after spending over 40 years working in housing.
+Jane retired at Mercy Housing in 2020 after spending over 40 years working in housing.